-Your “Check Engine Light” comes on – What should you do?
+Your “Check Engine Light” comes on in Colorado Springs – What should you do?

 How should you handle a problem regarding a Check Engine Light in Colorado Springs?
 Your “Check Engine Light” is different from your “Maintenance Required Light” (which tells you that you are due for an oil change or recommended maintenance service).
 When your “Check Engine Light” comes on, do not ignore it – your vehicle system’s computer is telling you that it needs attention soon!
 It may be a simple repair, such as a loose gas cap, or something more complex.
 However, in order to make sure that you do not damage to your engine or other vital components, have your vehicle computer codes read as soon as possible.

 Your Honest Accurate Auto technician can diagnose what is triggering your “Check Engine Light”.
 Diagnostic codes will tell your technician what is making the check engine light activate, but he may also have to delve in deeper to determine what system requires repair or which component is failing and needs replacement in order to resolve the problem.
 As vehicle emissions standards become stricter and fleet fuel mileage requirements become greater and greater, the associated technology to meet these demands has surpassed “rocket science”, thus requiring sophisticated diagnostic equipment and highly trained technicians to operate and interpret their results.

 1. May not have the normal power you’re used to